 Many organizations pay a mileage rate to reimburse workers for the use of a personal vehicle.
 But how do you know it accounts for all reimbursable vehicle expenses?
 Some expenses like auto insurance and depreciation can be difficult to reimburse properly with a mileage rate.

-When someone receives a cents-per-mile reimbursement for business travel expenses, they have to drive a certain number of miles per month in order to cover their total business-related vehicle expenses for that month.
-This number will vary based on factors such as how expensive gas prices are in that person's area, how much local mechanics charge for maintenance, and how pricy auto insurance premiums are in their state.
+A driver receiving a cents-per-mile rate for business travel must drive a certain number of miles to cover expenses.
+This number will vary based on local gas prices, how much local mechanics charge, and how pricy auto insurance premiums are.
+Drive fewer miles than that magic number, and costs are not covered.

 If Driver A and Driver B live in the same county, drive similar vehicles, and carry the same auto insurance coverage, they should have roughly the same fixed costs (i.e. insurance, depreciation, taxes).
-But if Driver A travels 500 miles per month and Driver B travels 2500 miles per month, Driver B's vehicle travel expenses (i.e. gas, oil, maintenance) will generate a much higher reimbursement amount, more than enough to cover those higher operational costs.
+But let's say Driver A travels 500 miles per month and Driver B travels 2500 miles per month.

 Simply put, if an employee does not drive enough, the employee's mileage reimbursement will not be enough to cover the reasonable business portion of their vehicle expenses.

-Low-mileage workers and some mid-mileage workers who live in expensive regions are at particular risk for under-reimbursement if you use a mileage rate.
-They simply may not be driving enough to garner a reimbursement sufficient to cover insurance and depreciation along with their other vehicle costs.
+Low-mileage workers often end up under-reimbursed.
+Mid-mileage workers who live in expensive regions are also at risk for under-reimbursement if you use a mileage rate.
+They simply may not drive enough to garner a reimbursement sufficient to cover insurance and depreciation along with their other vehicle costs.
 In states that require full reimbursement of expenses, that could create legal problems.

-A better approach is to pay a fixed monthly stipend for the predictable expenses of depreciation, insurance, taxes, and registration and a smaller mileage reimbursement rate to cover the expenses tied directly to business mileage.
-This way, whether an employee is making fewer trips than usual or as many trips as usual, their reimbursement will always match their expenses.
+A better approach is to pay a fixed rate for fixed costs and a mileage rate for variable costs.
+This fixed monthly sum covers depreciation, insurance, taxes, and registration.
+Then a smaller mileage reimbursement rate covers the expenses tied directly to business mileage.
+This way, whether an employee makes few trips or many, their reimbursement will always match expenses.

-This stipend-plus-mileage-rate approach can take many forms, but the most cost-effective and fairest version is the fixed and variable rate reimbursement, also known as FAVR.
+This stipend-plus-mileage-rate approach can take many forms.
+The most cost-effective and fairest version is the fixed and variable rate reimbursement, also known as FAVR.
 The key distinction for FAVR is that vehicle reimbursements are based on a standard vehicle across employees, rather than a standard mileage rate.
 Vehicle standardization rather than rate standardization is the more equitable approach.
 (Here's why.)

 Another key distinction is that FAVR payments, both the fixed stipend and the variable mileage rate, are generated based on the employee's zip code.
 This way the regional variations in fuel, insurance, and maintenance costs are taken into consideration, producing a fairer reimbursement method.
 This is particularly important in times of volatile fuel costs.